wangarcher/ur5e_actual/README.md

 ##### 5. ROS topics
 After moving to the pre pick pose, the robot would send a __std_msgs::Int8__ msg with data "__1__".
 And after moving to the pre place pose, the robot would send a __std_msgs::Int8__ msg with data "__2__".
 The reco module can then be enabled after such trigger is sent.
 The topic name of the trigger msg is "__/reco_trigger__"

-And the reco module would feedback with a __geometry_msgs::PoseStamped__ msg, the name of the msg is "__/object_visual_odometry__".
+The reco module would feedback with a __geometry_msgs::PoseStamped__ msg, the name of the msg is "__/object_visual_odometry__".
-The msg would provide the target pose according to the camera reference frame.
+The msg would provide the target pose based on the camera reference frame.
 For the picking object, the "__frame_id__" of the msg shall be write as "__1st__".
 And the for the placing target, the "__frame_id__" of the msg shall be write as "__2nd__".